OWNING & USING A BOAT

 Where can we buy fuel on the river?

 Red diesel is widely available (including at our marina), and prices will vary.
 You will also be asked to declare a proportion split between domestic and propulsion use (the latter incurs duty).
-Petrol is less available (we believe, at Buckden, Hartford, St Ives and Ely Marinas).
+Petrol is less available (we believe only at Buckden, Hartford, Jones’ (St Ives) and Ely Marinas).

 Where can we moor up along the river?